Family Environment: Drug Using Parents (FEDUP) Working with parents with drug and alcohol problems

 - affect children's feelings, their relationship with their parents and how they're looked after.

-Family Environment: Drug Using Parents (FEDUP) helps children and families where one or both parents misuse drugs or alcohol.
+Family Environment: Drug Using Parents (FEDUP) is a service to help children and families where one or both parents misuse drugs or alcohol.
 It's based on a programme originally developed by us in Grimsby.

 It gives children aged between 5 and 12 years a safe, confidential space to express their feelings and build self-esteem.
 Talking with other young people in a similar situation can help children feel less alone.